Salsa Soul Sisters: History

-Organization Goals
+Organization goals

 The Salsa Soul Sisters was one of the first lesbian organizations created by and for women of color.
 The Salsa Soul Sisters was born out the need for an inclusive space for lesbian women of color to discuss the problems and concerns they face based on sex and race.
-Early collective member and activist Candice Boyce said that, at the time of the group's founding, "there was no other place for women of color to go and sit down and talk about what it means to be a black lesbian in America".
+Early collective member and activist Candice Boyce said that, at the time of the group's founding, "there was no other place for women of color to go and sit down and talk about what it means to be a black lesbian in America."
 The founders hoped to create "an organization that is helpful and inspiring to third world gay women" and to "share in the strengthening and productivity of the whole gay community."

-"Salsa Soul Sisters" particularly focused on inclusion for Black and Latina women, and ultimately expanded to include Asian American and Indigenous women, and women who identified as gay, bisexual, and same-gender loving.
-The organization also chose to define their goals as "womanist," rather than feminist, to specify that their organizing goals were geared towards issues affecting women of color, and centering the experiences and contributions of Black feminists.
+Salsa Soul Sisters particularly focused on inclusion for Black and Latina women, and ultimately expanded to include Asian-American and Indigenous women as well as women who identified as gay, bisexual, and same-gender loving.
+The organization chose to define their goals as womanist rather than feminist to specify that their organizing goals were geared towards issues affecting women of color and centered the experiences and contributions of Black feminists.

-The group was comprised equally of African-American and Latina American women and went under the name "Salsa Soul Sisters" to reference their membership identity.
-The group's activities ranged from "vocational workshops and seminars on handicrafts, art crafts and martial arts for street protection".
-The Salsa Soul Sisters provided a space for a cooperative babysitting venture where mothers could come to weekly meetings and bring their children and benefit from other mothers in the club.
+The group was comprised equally of African-American and Latina women and used the name Salsa Soul Sisters to reference their membership's identities.
+The group's activities ranged from "vocational workshops and seminars on handicrafts, art crafts and martial arts for street protection."
+The Salsa Soul Sisters provided a space for a cooperative babysitting venture where mothers could come to weekly meetings and bring their children.

-Cofounding member Luvenia Pinson said that the "Salsa Soul Sisters provide geographic and psychological space for women to meet other Third World gay women.
-It gives a place to ventilate; a place to come and share ideas and experiences and meet people who might clean up their own personal interest."